jedrichards/rsyncwrapper/README.md

 ##### `src [String|Array<String>] *required`

 Path to src.
 Can be a single filename, or an array of filenames.
-Native shell wildcard expansion is not supported so `*` in paths are currently expanded via `node-glob` at this time.
+Shell wildcard expansion is supported.
 Examples:

 ```
-"./dist"
+src: "./dist/"
-["./dir-a/file1","./dir-b/file2"]
+src: ["./dir-a/file1","./dir-b/file2"]
-"./*.foo"
+src: "./*.foo"
+src: "foo{1,2,3}.txt"
+etc.
 ```

 ##### `dest [String] *required`

 Path to destination.
 Example, `"/var/www/mysite.tld"`.

-##### `ssh [Bool]`
+##### `ssh [Bool] default: false`

 Run rsync over ssh.
 This is `false` by default.
 To use this you need to have public/private key passwordless ssh access setup and working between your workstation and your host.
 If set to `true`, you should specify ssh host data as part of your `src` or `dest` values, e.g. `user@1.2.3.4:/var/www/site`.

 Another good approach is to define a host alias in your ssh config and just reference that alias in your rsync options.

 ##### `port [String]`